Mitchell Agude

-Mitchell Chukwuebuka Agude (born March 10, 1999) is an American professional football linebacker.
-He played college football at Riverside City College and for the UCLA Bruins and Miami Hurricanes.
+Mitchell Chukwuebuka Agude (born March 10, 1999) is an American professional football defensive lineman for the Hamilton Tiger-Cats of the Canadian Football League (CFL).
+He played college football for the Riverside Tigers, the UCLA Bruins and the Miami Hurricanes.

 Early life

 Agude was born on March 10, 1999, and grew up in Corona, California.
 He is of Nigerian descent.
 At age nine, Agude had a near-death experience when he fell off his skateboard and hit his head on a slab of concrete, going into a coma.
 At the hospital, doctors said that his brain was permanently damaged and that he would spend the rest of his life in a vegetative state.
 His mother prayed, and Agude, after having spent three days in a coma, woke up without any issues, leaving the hospital shortly afterwards under his own power.

 Until graduating middle school, Agude played no organized sports under orders from the doctors, although at times he would sneak out of his house to play backyard football with his friends.
 He was allowed to play beginning in high school, and made the varsity at Santiago High School.
 At Santiago in 2016, Agude totaled 27 tackles and one interception.
 He entered Riverside City College following his time at Santiago.